Amulet-Team/Minecraft-Data/platforms/bedrock/generators/BedrockData/README.md

 11) Run `bedrock_server_mod.exe`.
 The server will start and close a short while after.
 12) In `<server_dir>` there will be a new directory called `generated` within which will be the output files.

+## Development
+When developing the code you can set the working directory to the server directory.

+Right click BedrockData project -> Properties -> Configuration Properties -> Debugging -> Working Directory (set to server directory)

+Doing this will copy the built dll to the server plugins directory and run the server when you run the debugger after it has built.

 ## TODO
 - write a script to automate the above steps
+- Work out how to compile headers for each version

 ## Acknowledgements